Office open Mon.-Fri. 8:30 a.m.-4:30 p.m.

 The Durkee Mansion, one of Kenosha’s unique historical landmarks, is a cream brick Italianate, Victorian style home located among the Kemper Center properties on the lakefront.
 The public is invited to tour the home through October, when it will then close to prepare for the holiday season.

+NOTE: THE OCTOBER EVENT HAS SOLD OUT.
 The Kemper Center Murders is a series of murder mystery dinners to be held at the Kemper Center.
 Each mystery, dinner, and location on the Kemper Center grounds will vary.

 This is an exhibition, auction and raffle of fully-decorated Christmas trees, wreaths and other holiday decorations.